Edville Gerhardt Abbott: Other interests

 Abbott was a member of several Greek letter fraternities, a member of the Cumberland County Medical Society, the Maine Medical Association, American Medical Association, He was a director in the Fidelity Trust Company, member of the Board of Trade, and connected with various corporations.
 In politics he was a staunch Republican.

-Abbott was also an Assistant Sec'y of The Maine Association Opposed to Suffrage for Women.
+Abbott was also an Assistant Secretary of The Maine Association Opposed to Suffrage for Women.
 He was a member of the Board of Managers of the Female Orphan Asylum, Vice President of the Portland District Nursing Association of Portland, member of Parish House Committee of State Street Church, member Parish Banquets Committee of State Street Church, Chairman of Hospital Committee of the Madelyn Shaw Fruit and Flower Fund, Children's Hospital.

-Abbott died on August 27, 1938.
-He is buried at Evergreen Cemetery in Portland, Maine.
+Abbott died on August 27, 1938, aged 66.

-Terms

-Abbott's method — treatment of scoliosis by lateral pulling and counterpulling on the spinal column by means of wide bandages and pads, until the deformity is over-corrected, and then applying a plaster jacket to produce pressure, counterpressure, and fixation of the spine in its correct position.

-Abott's Sign — the obvious lateral curvature of the spine, when physically observed at the back part of a patient suffering from scoliosis.